 What makes Fundamentals of Corporate Finance such a powerful learning tool?

 Integrated Examples

 Numbered and titled examples are integrated in each chapter.
-Students can learn how to solve specific problems step-by-step as well as gain insight into general principles by seeing how they are applied to answer concrete questions and scenarios.
+Students can learn how to solve specific problems step-by-step as well as gain insight into general principles by seeing how to approach and analyze different problems.